cassidytucker/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly efficient in addition to restricting traffic to the network.

 What aspect of security do load balancers protect?
 What is the advantage of a jump box?
--Load balancers help maximize performance by delegating traffic so the servers are not overloaded which can also prevent DDOS attacks.
+- Load balancers help maximize performance by delegating traffic so the servers are not overloaded which can also prevent DDOS attacks.
 An advantage of a jump box is that it is highly secure.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

 What does Filebeat watch for?
-It watches the log files that you specify along with any changes to them and forwards them to Elasticsearch or Logstash for indexing.
+- It watches the log files that you specify along with any changes to them and forwards them to Elasticsearch or Logstash for indexing.

 What does Metricbeat record?
 - It records the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.